 The UNC Charlotte Trademark Licensing Program is committed to protecting UNC Charlotte's trademarks and the reputation they represent.
 We work with CLC Collegiate Licensing Company and law enforcement agencies to enforce our trademark rights.
 No use of UNC Charlotte trademarks is permitted without the written consent of the UNC Charlotte Trademark Licensing Program or Publications Office.
 Any information regarding possible trademark infringement should be reported to Tom Kehoe at Tom.Kehoe@clc.com.

 Look for the label.
-Every vendor who is licensed is required to attach the "Officially Licensed Collegiate Products" label shown here.
+Every vendor who is licensed is required to attach the "Officially Licensed Collegiate Products" label shown below.
 Be sure that the item you purchase is as authentic as your support for UNC Charlotte.
 And because each licensed vendor returns a portion of the money paid for the item to the University, purchasing only items that are licensed supports UNC Charlotte.
 Please support the vendors that support our University.
-Look for the label!

 CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-Learn more about getting licensed or contact our representative, Tom Kehoe, at email@example.com.
+Learn more about getting licensed or contact our representative, Tom Kehoe.

 Not every vendor that applies for a licensed is approved.